UniversalDependencies/docs/_egy/dep/dislocated-ccomp.md

 udver: '2'
 ---

-A dislocated complement clause is a complement clause that is either fronted or postposed and therefore outside the main sentence.
+In Old Egyptian, a dislocated complement clause is a clause that usually appears at the beginning of a sentence and is referred to by a pronominal object in the core of the sentence.

 ~~~ conllu
 # text = ꜥnḫ.t ⸗f ꞽm ꜥnḫ Wnꞽś ꞽm